Langerz82/roguequest/README.md

 https://www.landofmana.com/play/index.html

 ## UPDATES:
+### 20/12/2024
+This project now uses a seperate User Server and Game Server thats in the experimental folder.
+Completed Quests may have reset for players but other than that everything should work ok.
+If there are issues please let me know, cheers.

 ### 25/11/2024
 I am still working on this code.
 If you like this game give the project a Star/Like.
 Haha!!